tjntomas/HADashboard-widgets/README.md

     samples: 200  # Optional.
 Used to speed up drawing.
 If your widget is 200 pixels wide, use 200.
     title: "CPU-temperaturer"  # The title for the widget.
     fill: "tozeroy"
     max: 75                    # Set the max y-axis.
-Leave blank to fit the traces automatically.
+Remove to fit the traces automatically.
     min: 30                    # Set the min y-axis.
-Leave blank to fit the traces automatically.
+Remove to fit the traces automatically.
     colorIndex: 0              # Set a color index between 0 and 7.
     height: 324                # Specify the height of the widget in pixels.